simulogics/prosperousuniverse-docs/content/wiki/building-costs/_index.md

 ![Construct buffer](construct-buffer.png)

-Clicking any of the building's symbols will reveal their BUI window, which shows their Building costs:
+Clicking any of the buildings' symbols will reveal their BUI window, which shows their Building costs:

 ![Barracks building costs](barracks-building-cost.png)